phyzrx/Landscape-Lite/README.md

 The Landscape-Lite software has completed its historical mission.

-The next generation of this family is Landscape DataStream.
+The next generation of its family is Landscape DataStream.

 The Landscape Lite is a Labview based data collecting program.